Tadlac Lake: Geography and geology

-The Tadlac Barangay Road runs east of the lake but does not circle the lake.
-Another road runs west of Alligator lake.
+The Tadlac Barangay Road runs east of the lake but does not encircle it, while another road runs west of it.
 The lands around the lake are privately owned, and some owners have established resorts around the lake.
-The Laguna Lake Development Authority (LLDA), as mandated by the government, manages Laguna de Bay and its surrounding areas including Alligator Lake.
+The Laguna Lake Development Authority (LLDA), as mandated by the government, manages Laguna de Bay and its surrounding areas including Tadlac Lake.

 Lake overturns

-Lake overturns or carbon dioxide (CO2) eruption from deep within, locally called as langal, normally occurs during the months of December to February.
-During this period some indigenous fishes of the lake are often observed gasping for air near the lake surface.
+Lake overturns or carbon dioxide (CO2) eruption from deep within its waters, locally called as langal, normally occur during the months of December to February.
+During this period some indigenous fish of the lake are often observed gasping for air near the surface.

 This phenomenon was greatly heightened by the introduction of aquaculture to the lake in the mid-1980s, eventually leading to a massive and costly fishkill in 1999, which in turn led to the cessation of aquaculture activities on the lake.

 Etymology

-During the Spanish colonial period, the lake was known as Laguna de los Caimanes (Lake of Alligators or Alligator Lake).
+During the Spanish colonial period, the lake was known as Laguna de los Caimanes (Lake of Crocodiles or Crocodile Lake).
 The great number of crocodilians that used to live in its waters gave the lake its name.
-Today, alligators or crocodiles have been extirpated in and around Alligator Lake and Laguna de Bay.
+Today, crocodiles have been extirpated in and around Crocodile Lake and Laguna de Bay.

 Suggested etymologies for the name tadlac include a kind of "wild ginger" and a grass closely related to sugarcane.

-Documenting field expeditions he conducted during his time with the International Rice Research Institute, agricultural scientist and journalist Thomas Hargrove noted that Tadlak was the Tagalog term for a kind of wild ginger which he described as "pulpy with a red bulb."
+Documenting field expeditions he conducted during his time with the International Rice Research Institute, agricultural scientist and journalist Thomas Hargrove noted tadlak was the Tagalog term for a kind of wild ginger which he described as “pulpy with a red bulb.”

-Alternatively, historian Zeus A. Salazar has suggested that the name tadlac may refer to a local variety of sugarcane which he theorized to be common in Laguna and Batangas before the propagation of modern sugarcane, based on linguistic similarities with the local name of Themeda arundinacea in Central Luzon.
+Alternatively, historian Zeus A. Salazar has suggested that the name tadlac may refer to a local variety of sugarcane which he theorized to be common in Laguna and Batangas before the propagation of modern sugarcane, based on linguistic similarities with the local name of Themeda arundinacea in Central Luzon, which in turn was the origin for the name of the city and eventually its province.

 Economic History

 Quarrying

 Starting from 1986, the LLDA authorized the use of 30000 m2 or about 12% of its total surface the lake for tilapia fish cage aquaculture to help the local fishermen earn a living.
-Starting around the same time, the hill on the northern edge of the lake was quarried by its private owner and sold as building materials for home construction.
-The destruction continued unopposed by the lax management of LLDA, and the local government of Los Baños recognized the activity as the right of the land owner to develop his property.
+Starting around the same time, the hill on the northern edge of the lake was quarried by its private owner and sold as building material for home construction.
+The destruction continued unopposed by the lax management of LLDA, and the local government of Los Baños recognized the activity as the right of the landowner to develop his property.
 This was back when the Philippine Environmental Impact Assessment System was not yet fully established.
-In the end, about 7000–8000 m2 of earth & rocks were removed and the land was leveled leaving a "cut" on the crater rim, destroying the natural look of the lake.
+In the end, about 7000–8000 m2 of earth & rocks were removed and the land was leveled leaving a “cut” on the crater rim, destroying the natural look of the lake.